Stage 1: Paper due April 29 // Stage 2: Website due May 9

 - By Wednesday, April 17 [revised], students will email Prof. Pinsker with an outline of their plans to study an eighteenth- or nineteenth-century Dickinsonian with connections to slavery or antislavery.
 Students will find many promising leads at the Dickinson & Slavery website.
 Some students may also choose to focus on a historical figure from outside the college with connections to American slavery or anti-slavery.

-- By Friday, April 26, students will submit an 8 to 10-page biographical paper on an approved subject.
+- By Monday, April 29 [revised], students will submit an 8 to 10-page biographical paper on an approved subject.
 Papers should be submitted by email and include a descriptive title page and Chicago-style footnotes.
 Bibliographies are not required.

 - This paper will count for one-third of the final exhibit grade (or 10% of the course grade).Papers will be evaluated on the basis of their research effort, analysis and prose quality.
 Late papers will be penalized up to 5 points per day.

 - Organize the biographical paper as a traditional research paper with an interpretive thesis statement (defining the subject’s significance to the study of slavery or antislavery), using third person narration, and with the usual mix of primary and secondary sources.
 Summarize the entire subject’s life, but don’t turn the paper into an obituary or encyclopedia entry.

 - Web exhibits are different than papers.
 They have a different, non-linear structure and can organize themselves around either an interpretive thesis or an essential question.
 Student Weebly sites should build from the biographical paper and should incorporate significant chunks of revised text, but in a different, more digital-friendly format.
 The purpose of the project now has shifted toward creating a learning environment.
 The best websites will provide well-researched and well-produced content designed to help classroom teachers and students understand the rise and fall of American slavery.